 30 September 2020 (Wed), 15:10 - 15:55 Moscow time

-Dr. Deborah Everhart serves as a Chief Strategic Officer at Credential Engine, leading the expansion of credential transparency initiatives that enable more effective connections between education and career opportunities.
+Dr. Deborah Everhart serves as a Chief Strategy Officer at Credential Engine, leading the expansion of credential transparency initiatives that enable more effective connections between education and career opportunities.
 With the American Council on Education, she has led research groups of nationally-recognized experts, authoring "Quality Dimensions for Connected Credentials," "Communicating the Value of Competencies," and "Clarifying Competency Based Education Terms: A Lexicon."
 She has long been a leader in the development of open technology standards, including leading IMS Global workgroups for competency-based education, comprehensive learner records, and digital credentials.
 She chaired the Badge Alliance workgroup that defined a conceptual framework and technical standards for Open Badge endorsements.
 Her business expertise includes leadership roles in technology architecture and product strategy at Cengage and Blackboard.
 Her thought leadership has evolved through numerous white papers, book chapters, and presentations on innovations in education, emerging technologies, portfolios, learning engagement, badges, digital credentials, and competency-based learning.
 She lives and works in Washington, DC, where she contributes to federal strategy papers and national initiatives.